Symptoms - Diarrhoea in babies and children

 Acute diarrhoea starts suddenly and lasts for less than 2 weeks.
 It's more common in babies and children.

-Chronic diarrhoea lasts longer than 2 weeks.
-It's usually caused by another health condition and will not go away until the other condition is treated.
+Chronic diarrhoea lasts more than 2 weeks.
+It's usually caused by another health condition.
+It will not go away until the other condition is treated.

-Symptoms of acute diarrhoea will usually last between 3 and 5 days.
-They can include:
+Symptoms of acute diarrhoea usually last between 3 and 5 days.

 • loose or watery poo